Dr Matthew Bond

 PR and Parliamentary Officer

 She’s responsible for seeking out our stories and making sure the trade and our members know about what OATA is doing to keep the industry alive and products on shelves.
-She also writes our monthly newsletters to members, our Annual Report and manages our Facebook page, our Twitter account and our LinkedIn page.
+She also writes our monthly newsletters to members, our Annual Report and manages our Facebook page, our Instagram and X accounts along with our LinkedIn page.

-She also supports Dominic in his public affairs work, researching and writing submissions to the UK Parliament and devolved administrations.
+She also supports OATA'[s public affairs work, researching and writing submissions to the UK Parliament and devolved administrations.